Pete Way: Later

-Way released two albums under the Damage Control banner, the first album Damage Control was recorded with Robin George, Spike and Chris Slade; the second was recorded as a trio with George and Way sharing lead vocals.
+Way released two albums under the Damage Control banner.
+The first album, Damage Control, was recorded with Robin George, Spike, and Chris Slade; the second was recorded as a trio with George and Way sharing lead vocals.

-In 2018, Way formed the Pete Way Band, along with guitarist Kamil Woj (in 2019 replaced by Tym Scopes), Jason Poole (Waysted), Clive Edwards (UFO) and with Laurence Archer (UFO) guesting on some live shows when they toured the UK.
+In 2018, Way formed the Pete Way Band, along with guitarist Kamil Woj (replaced in 2019 by Tym Scopes), Jason Poole (Waysted), and Clive Edwards (UFO), with Laurence Archer (UFO) guesting on some live shows during their UK tour.

 Way also recorded a guest bass on a Warfare song along with Evo and Fast Eddie Clarke titled "Misanthropy", which was released in 2021 on Cherry Red Records.

 Guitars

 During UFO's 1970s heyday, he used a Fender Precision bass, which along with his trademark striped trousers largely influenced the stage appearance of Steve Harris.

-Way switched to Gibson Thunderbird basses, which are renowned for the hard edged rock tone; however, he later commented that he had been using an Epiphone Thunderbird as he found it seemed to have a fatter tone.
-He has also been known to use basses by Ibanez, most notably a pink Ibanez Iceman bass, and the Washburn B-20 for which he was pictured in an advertising campaign.
-His image was also used in an ad campaign by Artex basses.
+Way switched to Gibson Thunderbird basses, which are renowned for the hard-edged rock tone; however, he later commented that he had been using an Epiphone Thunderbird as he found it seemed to have a fatter tone.
+He also used basses by Ibanez, most notably a pink Ibanez Iceman bass, and the Washburn B-20 for which he was pictured in an advertising campaign.
+His image was used in an ad campaign by Artex basses.

 Publications

 In 2017, he released his autobiography, with the aid of professional writer Paul Rees, called A Fast Ride Out of Here: Confessions of Rock's Most Dangerous Man.
-In 2020, rock photographer Ross Halfin released a book of his work with Way called: Pete Way: by Ross Halfin.
+In 2020, rock photographer Ross Halfin released a book of his work with Way, called Pete Way: by Ross Halfin.

 Death

-Way died on 14 August 2020, one week after his 70th birthday, following multiple injuries sustained in an accident two months earlier, in which he fell down stairs at his home.
-Before that, Way had been undergoing treatment for prostate cancer in 2013 and suffered a heart attack in 2016.

-He is survived by his two daughters.
-Way had been married five times during his life, with four ending in divorces.

-Way died just ten weeks after his former UFO bandmate and guitarist Paul Chapman, and one year after keyboardist Paul Raymond, leaving vocalist Phil Mogg and drummer Andy Parker as the only surviving members of the No Place to Run lineup.
+Way died on 14 August 2020, one week after his 70th birthday, following injuries sustained in an accident two months earlier, in which he fell down stairs at his home.
+Way had been undergoing treatment for prostate cancer in 2013 and had a heart attack in 2016.
+He was survived by his two daughters.
+Way had been married five times, with four ending in divorce.
+Way died ten weeks after his former UFO bandmate and guitarist Paul Chapman, and one year after keyboardist Paul Raymond, leaving vocalist Phil Mogg and drummer Andy Parker as the only surviving members of the No Place to Run lineup.